 - Most advanced but also most complicated to code

+It uses a combination of the traditional responsive logic along with scalable logic.
+Not only is the grid layout adapting and moving around depending on the width of the screen, but it also keeps to a percentage of the screen.
 It starts by using a break point to change the layout.
 Any screen size below that break point uses the percentage to ensure the adapted layout fills 100% of the screen.
+It is the most advanced and complicated version to code but looks much cleaner and more modern than all other versions.

 Which email layout should you use?